roriholm/roriholm.github.io/_posts/2019-03-07-tech-culture.md

 Digital identity isn't a unidirectional thing where you leave some behavioral footprint on the internet.
 Your thoughts and behaviors get effected by your info consumption, and your sources are as bottlenecked as your food supplies.
 Anyone using Reddit has seen extensive narrative-shaping by the moderators and admins.
 The biggest news aggregators are guildy of [blind and overexuberant sanitization](https://www.engadget.com/2019/01/31/sex-censorship-killed-internet-fosta-sesta/) of content.
 The news and stories we get exposed to are highly tailored by a small group of people.

-China's great dystopian success has been using technology to identify antisocial behavior, and telling millions of bumpkins [l](https://www.sciencealert.com/china-has-a-credit-system-for-social-behavior-its-led-to-millions-of-travel-bans) that they're not allowed to leave home anymore.
+China's great dystopian success has been using technology to identify antisocial behavior, and telling [millions of bumpkins](https://www.sciencealert.com/china-has-a-credit-system-for-social-behavior-its-led-to-millions-of-travel-bans) that they're not allowed to leave home anymore.
 I'm all for keeping trashy people away from me, but I don't know if I would go that far.

 Also in China, a Machine Learning model peeking at goverment official's bank accounts was TOO good at [busting corruption](https://www.scmp.com/news/china/science/article/2184857/chinas-corruption-busting-ai-system-zero-trust-being-turned-being), so they had to turn it off.